woodsjd11/ClearRoute-tech-test/stage-1/README.md

 We need to identify the affected customers and notify Customer Support with the customer's name, phone number and email address inside a .txt file.

+Note: the Customer Support tend to not be very technical so keep that mind when producing the .txt file.

 There is a list of our latest customers [here](./latest-customers.txt)

 Please write a function in your chosen language to produce the .txt file.